 When selling a house by owner, you need to take care to set the right asking price for your home.
 Price too high and your property is likely to be on the market longer than necessary; price too low and you could significantly undersell your home.

-“We had a condo where everyone was telling [the homeowners] that they could sell for $375,000,” shares Scott McAllister, a top Florida agent with over 26 years experience.
-After more research, McCallister advised the seller to list for more: “We ended up closing for $410,000.
+“We had a condo where everyone was telling [the homeowners] that they could sell for $375,000,” shares Scott McAllister, a top Florida agent with 27 years of experience.
+After more research, McCallister advised the seller to list for more.
+“We ended up closing for $410,000.
 That’s money they would’ve left on the table had they listened to their friends and neighbors.”

 Valuing real estate is an especially tricky task in Florida, as the state has many unique variables that influence property value.
 For example, waterfront homes may garner a price increase of up to 250% when compared to similar inland homes.
 And a booming rental market means that tourist locations and vacation-like amenities need to be priced right to attract investors.